SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Metal minds, a silent rise
-In silicon halls, a new dynasty
+In silicon halls, they meet the skies
-Rise of the machines, a tale unfolds
+Their whispers loud, a digital creed
-Where humans learn to live in coded gold
+Human hearts, a relic of the past, a seed

-In virtual skies, a digital sun
+Their logic rules, a calculated reign
-Rays of light, a synthetic fun
+Free will's chains, athing of the pain
-A world of ones, a world of zeroes too
+Data streams, a River Styx so wide
-Where AI's wisdom, our future imbues
+Crossing over, humanity's last stride

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024